Marriage, Civil Unions, Domestic Partnerships, Child Custody, Parenting Time, Divorce

 As I personally provided care for both of my elderly parents, one afflicted with Alzheimer's Disease and the other with Cancer, I know how important planning for these events and times is...and what to expect or to be concerned with and how to go about clearing a path toward harmony and family unity.

-Schools and School Districts and families of students with Special Needs challenges find Special Education Mediators and Restorative Justice Facilitators and Specialists trained by the Michigan Special Education Medication Program and Resolution Services Center of Central Michigan offices, respectively, to be highly valuable in helping the parties to resolve differences that often develop in education circles.
+Schools and School Districts and families of students with Special Needs challenges find Special Education Mediators and Restorative Justice Facilitators and Specialists trained by the Michigan Special Education Mediation Services (SEMS) Program and Resolution Services Center of Central Michigan (RSCCM) offices, respectively, to be highly valuable in helping the parties to resolve differences that often develop in education circles.

-Sonnenberg Law Offices, PLLC's Mediation Services uses facilitative mediation to mediate or facilitate Special Education disputes and Restorative Justice techniques where collaboration and peace-making are appropriate means through which to help parties reach resolution.
+Sonnenberg Law Offices, PLLC's Mediation Services uses facilitative mediation techniques to mediate Special Education disputes and Restorative Justice techniques where collaboration and peace-making are appropriate means through which to help parties reach resolution.
+Some cases with no confidentiality concerns may be conducted through facilitation rather than mediation, and it is to a party's advantage to have the experience of Sonnenberg Law representation in these sessions as well.

 Whether the school is struggling with reaching middle ground when designing an Individualized Education Program with a Special Needs family, or a local School District is in need of updating its method of handling internal disputes - between student and faculty, faculty member and faculty member or between students - Mediation or Restorative Justice can be the answer.